 Once again, we found the row of function buttons useful and the same is true of the two-level backlight anf the fingerprint scanner embedded into the power key.

 The trackpad remains larger than most and works extremely well with a nice responsiveness to regular and gesture input.
-It's slightly off center but not enough for it to feel weird like the keyboard.
+It's a little wobbly and slightly off center, but not enough for it to feel weird like the keyboard.

 The weight has increased but only by 0.03lb so it still comes in at under 3lb, or 1.35kg.
 Still an astonishing achievement for a 17in laptop with a decent battery size.